TomMaullin/BLMM/README.md

  - `Y_files`: Text file containing a list of response variable images in NIFTI format.
  - `X`: CSV file of the design matrix (no column header, no ID row).
+ - `Z`: Random factors in the design.
+They should be listed as `f1,f2,...` etc and each random factor should contain the fields:
+   - `name`: Name of the random factor.
+   - `factor`: CSV file containing a vector of indices representing which level of the factor each image belongs to. e.g. if the first factor is `subject` and the second image belonged to subject 5, the second entry in this file should be 5.
+   - `design`: CSV file containing the design matrix for this random factor.
  - `outdir`: Path to the output directory.
  - `contrasts`: Contrast vectors to be tested.
 They should be listed as `c1,c2,...` etc and each contrast should contain the fields:
    - `name`: A name for the contrast. i.e. `AwesomelyNamedContrast1`.